drbluetongue/eunoscosmo/Brakes/diagnosing ABS.md

 Short the TBS pin and GND pin in the engine bay diagnostic plug.
-Go back into car and turn ignition on, the ABS light will flash:
+Go back into car and turn ignition on, the ABS light will flash.
+Note that there can be multiple codes, and the long delay shown in the pattern is the break where that code will stop reporting.
+For example code 21 will report out Long, Long, Short.
+That's all, it won't repeat if there are other codes to report.
+Code 01 will be just a single short, not 4 shorts.

 ![image](https://github.com/drbluetongue/eunoscosmo/assets/12694883/2db04820-ddec-4c81-bc49-c8a25ce91ad3)